panoply/mithril-pnpm/packages/prettier-config/readme.md

     "editor.defaultFormatter": "esbenp.prettier-vscode"
   },
   "[typescript]": {
-    "editor.defaultFormatter": "esbenp.prettier-vscode" // disabled in brixtol packages
+    // "editor.defaultFormatter": "esbenp.prettier-vscode"
   },
   "[javascript]": {
-    "editor.defaultFormatter": "esbenp.prettier-vscode" // disabled in brixtol packages
+   // "editor.defaultFormatter": "esbenp.prettier-vscode" // disabled in brixtol packages
   }
 }
 ```

-### Ignore Files
+### Ignored Files

-In almost all packages within the monorepo a `.prettierignore` file is included to prevent prettier from wreaking utter havoc in by attempting to format the following files types:
+In some package contained within the monorepo and also in the root a `.prettierignore` file is included.
+This is to prevent prettier from wreaking utter havoc by attempting to format the following files types:

 ```
 *.toml